 What he’s doing: Trump is trying to make life easier for the fossil fuel companies whose products are responsible for the extreme weather we’re experiencing in states like Vermont and New York.
 The Trump administration is suing both states to block the enforcement of new climate superfund laws that require major fossil fuel companies to pay their fair share of climate change adaptation costs.
 The administration’s lawsuit is in addition to one filed by the American Petroleum Institute, the U.S. Chamber of Commerce, and a coalition of 24 Republican-led state attorneys general.

 What’s at stake: Towns, cities, states, and home- and business owners are currently on the hook for cleanup costs after floods, fires, and other extreme weather ravage neighborhoods.
 When the flooding recedes, many towns are still swimming in red ink.
-Under the newly passed laws, the largest contributors to climate change must pay to repair damage and fund adaptation projects after extreme storms caused by climate change.
+Under the newly passed laws, the largest contributors to climate change must pay to fund adaptation projects to better respond to extreme storms caused by climate change.

-What we’re doing: Alongside Northeast Organic Farming Association of Vermont, CLF has now successfully intervened as a defendant in both the initial industry case and the consolidated case brought by the Trump administration challenging Vermont’s Climate Superfund Act.
+What we’re doing: Alongside Northeast Organic Farming Association of Vermont, CLF has successfully intervened in both cases.
 Our goal is to defend the state’s Climate Superfund Act, which is modeled after the well-established “polluter pays” environmental doctrine.
 That doctrine underpins existing Superfund laws, which assert that polluters must pay for the cleanup of hazardous waste even if they didn’t intend to pollute.
 The Trump administration would like Vermont families and businesses to continue paying soaring costs to repair damage and fund adaptation projects after extreme storms caused by climate change.
 We want polluters to pay their fair share.
-We are currently engaged in summary judgment motion practice, with both sides filing cross motions.

 Protecting New England Waters from Oil and Gas Drilling